28th Apr 2014 | Wells Fargo

 Top-70 on tour for scoring average

 The par 5s provide good scoring opportunities but there are bogeys lurking everywhere else.
-You have to play well to win, with the last five champions all ranking inside the top-70 on tour for adjusted scoring average.
+You have to play well to win, four of the last five champions ranked inside the top-70 on tour for adjusted scoring average.

 Top-70 on tour for total driving

-Quail Hollow had the third hardest fairways to hit on tour last year; accuracy is as important as length off the tee.
+Quail Hollow had the third hardest fairways to hit on tour in 2012; accuracy is as important as length off the tee.

 Top-70 on tour for ball striking